ainmox/fren/README.md

 (Blur, OpenSea, Sudoswap).

 The only centralized action that the deployer can make is to set the default URI.
 Users are able to override the default URI at any time.

+*If you wrap shares in this contract, you will not be able to use the subject's chatroom.*